-Presentation (4/17 or 4/24).
+Presentation (4/24 or 5/1).
 Our last two meetings will be dedicated to research presentations.
 Sign-ups will be on a first-come, first-serve basis.
-You will have 10-12 minutes to share your research paper with the class.
-Time yourself-I will cut you off at 12 minutes!
+You will have 10 minutes to share your research paper with the class.
+Time yourself-I will cut you off at 10 minutes!
 Students are encouraged to use presentation slides.
 Email the slides to me at least one hour before class, so I can load them all up before we begin.
-Each presentation will be followed by a few minutes of Q&A. Please note that all papers are due on April 17th, regardless of when the paper is scheduled for presentation.
+Presents will be grouped into panels, and each panel will be followed by a few minutes of Q&A. Please note that all papers are due on April 24^{th} , regardless of when the paper is scheduled for presentation.